OutlierVentures/ANVIL/README.md

 ### Next up

-1. Integrate Verification into `verifier.py`.
-(0.1)
-2. Separate anchoring from claims runner.
+1. Setup functions for already-onboarded agents.
-3. Set up files so each agent only runs their own files.
+2. Set up files so each agent only runs their own files.
 (0.2)
-5. Revocation registries or credential expiry (under credential issuance).
+3. Revocation registries or credential expiry (under credential issuance).
-6. Issuer whitelist (define who can be issuers) (0.3).
+4. Issuer whitelist (define who can be issuers) (0.3).
-7. UI (0.4).
+5. UI (0.4).

 ### Backlog